-Now, reduce the heat to medium and cook for about 8 minutes, stirring occasionally until a thick jam forms and no liquid remains.
+Step 2: Reduce the heat to medium and cook until a thick jam forms and no liquid remains.
 Turn off the heat and add the chia seeds.
 Stir to combine and place the mix in the fridge to chill.

 Step 3: For the topping and crust, mix all dry ingredients together in a mixing bowl.

 Step 4: Add the butter, egg and vanilla and mix with a spatula to combine.
 Use your hands if necessary.
 Remove ⅓ of the mix and set aside for the topping.

-Crumble the topping dough into chunks and place on a clean sheet of baking paper.
-Bake for about 8 - 10 minutes or until golden.
-Keep an eye on it so it doesn’t burn.
+Step 7: Crumble the topping dough into chunks and place on a clean sheet of baking paper.
+Bake until golden.

-Top the base with cranberry mix and flatten with a spatula.
+Step 8: Top the base with cranberry mix.

-Add the crumb topping, pressing it down a little into the cranberry jam and place in the fridge to chill and set before slicing.
+Step 9: Add the crumb topping and press it down into the cranberry jam.
+Chill in the fridge before slicing.

 I let mine chill in the fridge overnight, but 2 hours in the fridge should be sufficient.
 If you want to speed things up, 30 minutes in the freezer would also ensure the bars are 100% firm.

-No almond flour: For a nut free crust, use ½ cup coconut flour, ½ cup sesame flour and ½ cup sunflower seed flour.
-(Note I have not tried this myself yet, but I'm certain it will work!)
+For a nut free crust, use ½ cup coconut flour, ½ cup sesame flour and ½ cup sunflower seed flour.
+I have not tried this myself yet, but I'm certain it will work.

 Add sugar free icing drizzle: ¼ cup powdered sweetener mixed with 1 tablespoon of water or lemon juice.

 Make keto cranberry cheesecake bars: Add a cream cheese layer between the crust and cranberry filling: 1 cup cream cheese, ¼ cup allulose or powdered sweetener, ¾ teaspoon vanilla extract.